-With video slated to make up 80 percent of all internet traffic by 2019, it’s no wonder video is one of the best ways to capture a user’s attention.
+With video making up 80 percent of all internet traffic, it’s no wonder video is one of the best ways to capture a user’s attention.
 But with so much internet noise, keeping a user’s attention for more than five seconds is harder than ever.

 That’s why interactive video ads have become the new boon for video marketers.
 Thanks to increasingly shortening attention spans, interactive ads are now getting more creative than ever, drawing in viewers and enticing them to spend more time with their corporate sponsors, actively engaging and participating with ads in a way that’s never been seen before.